School Offer and LA Local Offer

 School reports are sent home to parents in July of the Summer Term, detailing the children’s learning and WOW moments which have taken place over the year.
 The Annual Review Report is sent home prior the meeting, at which parents and staff can discuss any changes which they feel need making to the child’s Statement.

-The children’s progress and achievements are celebrated at the Summer Term Parents’ Evening, which is an opportunity to speak to the class teacher and look at their child’s My School Life at Ashgate File, as well as meeting their child’s next class teacher.
+The children’s progress and achievements are celebrated at the Autumn Term Parents’ Evening, which is an opportunity to speak to the class teacher and look at their child’s My School Life at Ashgate File.

 School has a useful website which provides access to a range of school information including class newsletters.
 Here parents can find out about what their child will be learning about that term and find out about any up and coming trips or different activities.

-Parents are invited to share in the special occasions of their children, including the Christmas Concert, Year 6 Leavers’ Assembly, Cheerleading competition, End of Year and Friday Achievement Assemblies.
+Parents are invited to share in the special occasions of their children, including the Christmas Concert, Year 6 Leavers’ Assembly, End of Year and Friday Achievement Assemblies.

 Group call texts are sent to parents as a reminder and another way of quickly sharing information.